 Second, it has to be feasible as a small business.
-Currently, for instance, there are many exciting business opportunities in biotechnology and resource extraction but these aren’t opportunities that most small business people would be in a position to take advantage of.
+For instance, there are many exciting opportunities in biotechnology and resource extraction.
+However, these aren’t opportunities that most small business people would be in a position to take advantage of.

-And fourth, of course, they have to be legal and ethical.
+And fourth, of course, the small business opportunity has to be legal and ethical.

 Right now avoiding wheat and gluten is not only something celiacs do but something almost everyone seems to want to do.
 Supermarkets and large chains are carrying increasing amounts of gluten-free food on their shelves and more restaurants than ever have a few gluten-free items on their menus.

-The profitable opportunity is not in becoming a nanny yourself (as the minimum wage for live-in domestic help averages out to $19,000-$21,000 a year according to the same article), but in providing nannies and babysitters to others, or in operating a properly regulated daycare.
+The profitable small business opportunity is not in becoming a nanny yourself—as the minimum wage for live-in domestic help averages out to $19,000-$21,000 a year according to the same article—but in providing nannies and babysitters to others, or in operating a properly regulated daycare.

 Not to point out that I’m old, but I vividly remember the time when no respectable woman would ever even think of getting a tattoo.
 Now it’s rare for any young person of either sex not to have at least one – and probably at least one piercing, too.

-Body decoration has gone mainstream, which makes it a good business opportunity.
-Focus on the clean, spa-like experience and you might even get some baby boomer types like me visiting your business too.
+Body decoration has gone mainstream, which makes it a good small business opportunity.
+Tattoo parlors aren't limited to the grungier areas of towns and cities now; they're appearing on more upscale retail rows too.
+Focus on a clean, spa-like experience and you might even get some baby-boomer types like me visiting your business too.

 The first baby boomers started turning 65 in 2011.
 In 2030, when the entire Baby Boomer generation will have turned 65, seniors will make up one-fourth of the entire U.S. population.
-Unfortunately, although they are expected to live longer lives than previous generations, they are also expected to spend more years in sickness, according to a report on senior’s health by the not-for-profit United Health Foundation (USA Today).
-See also: The Best Business Ideas for Working for or with Seniors.
+Unfortunately, although they are expected to live longer lives than previous generations, they are also expected to spend more years in sickness, according to a report on senior’s health by the not-for-profit United Health Foundation.

 Couple this with the bursting-at-the-seams medical system’s lack of beds for senior care, and you have a huge and growing need for home care.
 Create your own company offering such services, or buy into one of the senior care franchise opportunities available.